sunshinehealthstudios/changelog/_posts/2022-08-09-Updates-to-Groups-UX-Price-Testing-&-Grams.md

 * Fixed: Tony Roma's Items Showing as 0 Bites on Carb Conscious

 ### ios
-* Update: Price test with 6 month option
+* Updated: Price test with 6 month option
-* Update: New UX/UI for groups page
+* Updated: New UX/UI for groups page
-* Update: New UI for group category pages
+* Updated: New UI for group category pages
-* Update: New navigation bar on community
+* Updated: New navigation bar on community
-* Update: New UI for filters page
+* Updated: New UI for filters page
 * Updated: Display grams for all nutritionix and pocket guide foods
 * Fixed: Bites on custom foods automatically become overrides
 * Fixed: Slack deeplinks are broken